alexandrainst/ragger/README.md

 The config can also just be empty, to use the defaults.
 This is typically not recommended, however, as you would probably need to at least specify the configuration of your stores.

+Note that if you change the configuration then you might need extra dependencies when building your image.

 Note that some components need additional environment variables to be set, such as `OPENAI_API_KEY` for the `OpenAIEmbedder` and `OpenAIGenerator`.
 These can be set by